astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 interact with each other.
 To study this motion, we need to make measurements of location and duration, which needs to happen within a chosen reference frame.
-Measurements recorded in different reference frame will be compared, but they should never be mixed together.
-A displacement measure in one reference frame divided by a duration measured in another reference frame would not represent a real velocity.
+Measurements recorded in different reference frames can and will be compared, but they should never be mixed together.
+A displacement measured in one reference frame divided by a duration measured in another reference frame would not represent a real velocity.
 An object could be at rest (velocity of zero) in one reference frame, but to observers recording in a second reference frame, moving at a relative velocity to the first, the object would be recorded in different places at different times.
-In other words, to the observers at rest with respect to the second reference frame, the object and the lattice of rulers and clocks with it would be moving, not their own lattice of rulers and clocks.
+In other words, to the observers at rest with respect to the second reference frame, the object (and the lattice of rulers and clocks linked to it) would be moving, not their own lattice of rulers and clocks.

 Another important assumption we must make about the reference frames we consider in special relativity is that they be "inertial frames".